This guide describes how we, the team of developers that makes changes to Piwik Core, operate and how others can

-All other important and exciting tickets are moved to The Great Piwik 2.x Backlog.
-This milestone is our active Tickets Backlog.
-From time to time, we move one ticket from the Great Piwik 2.x Backlog to the current milestone.
+This milestone is our active tickets backlog.
+From time to time, we move one ticket from

 To publish a new Piwik version, the release manager will tag the new version in git (see all release tags).
-A shell script is then run to generate the archives (zip and tar.gz) which are copied to the build server builds.piwik.org.
-The file builds.piwik.org/LATEST is updated with the latest stable release number.
+A shell script is then run to generate the archives (zip and tar.gz) which are copied to the build server builds.piwik.org and builds.piwik.org/LATEST is updated with the latest stable release number.
 Within hours, Piwik installations will be updated by users via the one click upgrade mechanism – or by manual upgrades.

 Releases that contain the string "alpha", "beta", "rc", are built for testing purposes and are not advertised on piwik.org.
 They are however made available on the build server and the builds.piwik.org/LATEST_BETA is updated to contain the release's version string.
 You can enable Piwik to use the latest Beta release automatically if you want to test the latest features (see this faq to learn how).

-All developers from the Piwik team can push to all git repositories.
+All developers from the Piwik organization can push to all git repositories.

 All code committed to git is reviewed by at least one other developer in the team.
 Very often, Piwik developers themselves will send bigger changes by pull request for review before committing.
 All pull requests or patches submitted by external developers are extensively reviewed.